 Ryan Holiday is a voracious reader.
 The guy must read five books a month minimum.
-One of the reasons he reads so much is because he’s a binge reader.
-The main reason, however, is because whenever he has some free time, he reads.
+One of the reasons he reads so much is that he’s a binge-reader.
+The main reason, however, is that whenever he has some free time, he reads.

 Stuck at home, with nothing to do?
 Pick up a book.
 Waiting at the airport for your flight?
 Sneak a few pages in.
 Nothing on Netflix?
 Read a good book instead.
 It’s not external issues that stop us from reading more, most of the time, it’s us.

 Take a few minutes to reflect on what you do during the day.
 I’m sure you’ll find at least an hour or two that can be repurposed as reading time.
 Finding a small amount of time such as this can go a long way to bumping up the volume of pages you can get through in a day.